The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 * 45 second cooldown
 * Mitigation does not stack with Kerachole

-The healing is upfront rather than over time, thus it should ideally be used when both the mitigation and healing will come into play.
+The healing is upfront rather than over time, so it should ideally be used when both the mitigation and healing will come into play.
 For example, if faced with a raid-wide into a tankbuster, the upfront healing will heal off the raidwide, while the mitigation will work nicely for the tankbuster.

 ## Druochole